semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 General recommendations:

-- Do not show axes and labels.
+- Don’t show axes and labels.
 - Replace legend with Skeleton.

 For a detailed guide, see the [Chart principles](/data-display/d3-chart).